-My education at Illinois prepared me by providing me with the tools and knowledge needed to work on a variety of plans, while ensuring any work I produced was for the benefit of the public.
-Having such a strong and knowledgeable cohort of professors and students challenged me to view community challenges and opportunities through a different lens and helped me become a stronger and more empathetic planner.
+My education at Illinois prepared me by providing me with the tools and knowledge needed to work on a variety of plans and projects, while ensuring they were produced for the benefit of the public.
+Having such a strong and knowledgeable cohort of professors and students challenged me to view community challenges and opportunities through a more comprehensive lens.

 Why did you choose to study urban planning?

 I chose to study urban planning because of my interest in strengthening my own community.
-Being aware of the disparities low-income communities face from a young age, I was compelled to pursue a career where I could improve our quality of life.
-I knew early on it would have to entail working directly with the residents, understanding their needs, and incorporating their ideas on what they felt was needed to make their community safe, accessible, and desirable.
+Being aware of the disparities low-income communities face from a young age, I was compelled to pursue a career where I could improve our quality of life. .
+I was committed to working directly with the residents, uplifting their voices in traditional planning processes, communicating their needs, and incorporating their ideas to produce a truly community-led plan.

 What advice would you share with someone who is considering a career in urban planning?